 The infection can also appear around dentures, under the breasts, on the lower abdomen, in nail beds, and beneath skin folds.
-Most people—men and women—suffer from some form of yeast infection at least once, and you’re about to learn how to cure it yourself using natural, inexpensive home remedies.
+Most people—men and women—suffer from some form of candida at least once in their lives, and you’re about to learn how to cure it yourself using natural, inexpensive home remedies for vaginal yeast infections.

 - Vaginal pain and soreness